kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    .. method:: write(b)

-      Write the bytes or bytearray object, *b* and return the number of bytes written.
+      Write the :class:`bytes` or :class:`bytearray` object, *b* and return the number of bytes written.
 When in non-blocking mode, a :exc:`BlockingIOError` is raised if the buffer needs to be written out but the raw stream blocks.

 .. class:: BufferedRandom(raw, buffer_size=DEFAULT_BUFFER_SIZE)